canerrsenol/MLDrones/README.md

 This is the first machine learning project I developed using the ML-Agents package.

-The drone is trying to pick up the packages and deliver them to the right homes.
+The drone is trying to pick up the packages and deliver them to the right home.

 ![](https://media.giphy.com/media/CZcdot6EyNY5a82q7d/giphy.gif)